pauldennis2/TextQuest/JsonApiDoc.md

 * addTrigger - allows you to add a triggered event to this room.
 The first param is the trigger group (specialRoomActions, onLightingChange, onItemUse, onSpellCast, or onSearch - these are the only trigger groups that can be changed right now).
 The second param is the event that should be triggered, along with any parameters for that event.
 * removeTrigger - allows you to remove a triggered event from the room.
 The first param is the trigger group (see addTrigger).
 The second param is the event to be removed.
 * createPassage - allows you to add a connection to a new room.
 First param is the direction, the second param is the `id` of the room to connect.
 Use with caution, as you could trap the player if you're not careful.
+* setDungeonVariable - allows you to modify the dungeon's variable map.
+First param is the name of the variable you want to set, second param is the value you want it to have.
+* setDungeonValue - used interchangeably with setDungeonVariable.
+"Value" refers to integers (whole numbers) whereas "variable" refers to the string map.
+* addToDungeonValue - allows you to modify existing values in the values map.
+First param is the name of the value to set, and the second is the amount to add.
+You can use negative numbers to subtract instead. `addToDungeonValue waterLevel -1` would decrease waterLevel by 1.

 Not fully implemented: